top of page

 • gross

-• sticky/cloudy
+• sticky/cloudy.

 Consuming foods with these qualities listed above may increase both kapha dosha and sluggish digestion with hypometabolism.